Is It Worth It To Stay At A Disney World Resort? Or Is Off-Site For Disney World Better?

 Not necessarily.
 Disney World on-site transportation is convenient, but isn’t always fast.
 Our rental house was about 25 minutes away.
 Traffic occasionally spiked, but we were able to hop in the rental car and be at the house in about 45 minutes.
 And since we arrived before the park opened, lines to pay for parking moved quickly.

 One downside of staying off-site for our Disney World vacation was my sister needed to bring a booster seat plus a car seat for my young nieces.
-On-site guests at Disney World don’t need car seats or boosters for Disney transportation.
+Guests staying at an on-site Disney property don’t need car seats or boosters for Disney transportation.

 During peak travel times at Disney World, waiting for a bus plus taking the ride back to a Disney World hotel can easily take 45 minutes.
 If you are willing to pay a premium, there are several deluxe resorts within walking distance of Magic Kingdom, Epcot, or Hollywood Studios which means lower average travel times.